Breaking News | COVID-19: FG cautions against self-medication, says can cause organ damage

 “The problem of self-medication has been reported so widely, it has actually led Nigerians to avoid testing altogether, exposing others to the risk too.

 “Medications work on a case-to-case basis, especially for a disease as critical as COVID-19.
-A medicine that may prove useful for one, may not be suitable for another.
+A medicine which may prove useful for one, may not be suitable for another.

 “Self-medication may also at times, bring on additional health problems.
 Any medicine or remedy which does not have a doctor’s backing is potentially harmful, especially for those living with a co-morbidity.